Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Discussions

 A necessary condition for the existence of maximal entanglement $(\mathcal{C}=1)$ is that the system is in a pure state.
 When $P_L=1$ or $P_T=1$, the $\rho_{Y \bar Y}$ is in a pure state and the Eq.~\eqref{eq:B_C_up} hold as equality.
-As can be seen, polarization of hyperons is non-vanishing ($\vec{B^{\pm}_L} \neq \vec{0}$) across full scattering angular coverage on the condition of maximizing longitudinal beam polarization degree.
-Therefore maximal entanglement is never unachievable since $\mathcal{C}[\rho^{P_L}_{Y \bar Y}] < 1$ as constrained by Eq.~\eqref{eq:C_upper}.
+As can be seen, hyperon polarization remains non-zero ($\|\vec{B^{\pm}_L}\| \neq 0$) across full scattering angles.
+Therefore maximal entanglement is unachievable since $\mathcal{C}[\rho^{P_L}_{Y \bar Y}] < 1$ as constrained by Eq.~\eqref{eq:C_upper}.
 Even so, the system accesses the largest possible entanglement.
-On the other hand, tuning the transverse polarization degree to maximum degree makes it possible to realize vanishing polarization of hyperons by properly choosing $\theta$ and $\phi$ as shown by Eq.~\eqref{eq:PTBupper} and discussed in Sec.~\ref{sec:PT}.
+On the other hand, tuning the transverse polarization degree to maximum degree makes it possible to realize vanishing polarization of hyperons by properly choosing $\theta$ and $\phi$ as shown by Eq.~\eqref{eq:PTBupper} and in detail discussed in Sec.~\ref{sec:PT}.

 Taking $\Lambda$ channel as an example, Fig.~\ref{fig:kappa_lambda2} shows the evolution of the upper bounds in Eqs.~\eqref{eq:B_upper} and \eqref{eq:B_C_up} as the longitudinal or transverse beam polarization degree increases in comparison of the CHSH parameters $\mathcal{B}[\rho_{\Lambda \bar \Lambda}]$.
 The upper bounds in Eq.~\eqref{eq:B_upper} is more stringent than that in Eq.~\eqref{eq:B_C_up}.
 When the $P_L$ or $P_T$ approaches the maximum degree, and two upper bounds become close to each other and ultimate equal at any scattering angle when the system is in a pure state.
 It can be also seen in Fig.~\ref{fig:kappa_lambda2} that if $P_T =1$, maximal entanglement is attained across full $\theta$ range at particular angles $\phi = k\pi, (k=0, 1, 2)$.